hornos/shf3/README.md

 ### GSI SSH Support
 Login, transfer and mount commands are GSI aware.
-Instead of your password or private key password the certificate password is asked.
 Grid proxy is initialized and destroyed automatically.
 Login proxies are separate.
-The certificates are sperate from your `$HOME/.globus` settigns.
+Certificates are sperate from your `$HOME/.globus` settings.

 In order to use GSI you have to include the following options in the MID: